jsecurity101/jekyll-uno/_posts/2019-03-12-Injecting-Into-The-Hunt.markdown

 Conclusion:
 ---
-This Hunt/Detection was meant to give an overview or a start, on how to possibly hunt for Process Injection Attacks.
-I have always been facinated with Process Injection along with Memory and thought this would be a cool blog to do.
+This Hunt/Detection was meant to give an overview or a start, on how to possibly hunt for Process Injection Attack Techniques.
+I have always been facinated with Process Injection and Memory and thought this would be a cool blog to do.
 I plan on doing another blog on Process Injection/Memory in the future, but wanted to throw this blog out first.
 I want to say thank you to Olaf Hartong, Chris Long, Jared Atkinson for their work on the tools that I used in my blog.
 They have all been linked.
 I hope you have enjoyed this blog and found it informational!

 Resources: